vedph/pythia-doc/analysis/flow.md

 3. a document **attribute parser** is used to extract additional metadata for the document from its text.
 Also, a **document sort key builder** and a **document date value calculator** are used to calculate additional metadata for each document.
 4. optionally, a chain of **text filters** get applied to the text.
 These can be used to prepare a text as a whole, before submitting it to the tokenization process.
 5. the filtered text is tokenized by a **tokenizer** of choice, and each token is filtered with a chain of **token filters**.
-6. eventually, the unfiltered text is analyzed for structures by one or more **structure parsers**.
+6. optionally, the unfiltered text is analyzed for structures by one or more **structure parsers**.

 The final result is completely self-contained in the index database.